thunder-engine/thunder-doc/reference/input.rst

 ----

-.. _api_Input_3de826fc:
+.. _api_Input_2746b8c3:

  :ref:`Vector4<api_Vector4>`  **Input::touchPosition** (uint32_t  *index*)

-Returns the position of touch with *index*.
+Returns the position of touch with index.
 The absolute position will be stored in x and y components.
 The normalized position will be stored in z and w components.

 ----

-.. _api_Input_0615bafc:
+.. _api_Input_c4590e2f:

  uint32_t **Input::touchState** (uint32_t  *index*)

-Returns the state of touch with *index*.
+Returns the state of touch with index.
 Please refer to Input::TouchState to see possible states.